Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 Ocean freight typically takes how long?

-Ocean freight transportation time varies based on the location and destination of your goods.
+Ocean freight transportation time varies on the location and destination of your goods.
 In general, allow for between 1 to 3 months.

 A rough estimate for end-to-end shipping from Southwest Asia to Canada is usually within 2 months.
 The "on the ocean time" is usually less than 20 days.
 The total transit includes waiting time at the origin port, arrival port, inland warehousing, and inland transit.